jkulak/gcompressor/README.md

 # GCOMPRESSOR

-Please have in mind that currently, it's a mock algorithm only - for learning purposes only.
+Please have in mind that currently, it's a mock algorithm, reversing the string - for learning purposes only.

 ## Resources